aglover/droid-migrate/README.md

+#Droid Migrate
-#Droid Migrate - Android SQLite migrations made easy!
+##Android SQLite migrations made easy!

 Rails migrations are beautiful.
 Progressive database changes are nicely encapsulated in _migrations_, which can be applied both back and forth.
 When I started working on an Android app that made use of SQLite, I found myself wishing for the same facility.